 - Automatic mode switching to get optimal measurements depending on the environment.

-- More advanced features and device pass-through for complex applications.
+- More advanced features for complex applications.

 - In-service firmware upgradability via I2C.
 There’s no need to disconnect already deployed and integrated devices.

 - Threshold controlled, PWM or interrupt output from an onboard GPIO pin for standalone or distributed applications.